 Organic certification is another challenge.
 In theory, organic labels could help producers tap into a higher price segments, but with the Chinese system requiring certification for every single product rather than the whole farm, costs may outweigh benefits, given the diversity of produce grown by many small-scale organic farmers.
 With over 100 different types of vegetables and fruits, Pingren Farm has not yet applied for any organic label, we hear from Kelly Zhang, but the farm management is currently considering organic certification for single crops, such as the farm’s strawberry production.

 Another aspect is China’s land tenure system, which does not always work in favor of small-scale, organic farmers.
 Like conventional farmers, organic growers do not own their land but contract it from local governments.
 Since 2010, Pingren Farm has been operating on a 20-year lease.
 Lack of ownership has made it harder to channel investments into the farm and tap into higher value-added activities, we hear from the farm management.
-Moreover, strict land use regulations requiring farmland to be used for agricultural purposes only run counter to the more holistic farming principles in place at the farm.
+Moreover, strict land use regulations requiring farmland to be used exclusively for agricultural purposes run counter to the more holistic farming principles in place at the farm.
 For example, last year, regulators demanded that areas of the farm dedicated to landscaping and biodiversity be re-purposed for direct agricultural production.
 These regulations are part of China’s efforts to ensure a high degree of food self-sufficiency despite its limited land resources, but they might be detrimental to organic farming practices.
 Likewise, opening a restaurant on the farm premises to generate additional income is not permitted under the current land regulations.